 According to Kuo, the new camera will be "the most important upgrade" for the Galaxy Note 8 and will feature a 12-megapixel CIS support dual photodiode (2PD), 13-megapixel telephoto CIS, dual 6P lenses, dual optical image stabilisation and three times optical zoom.
 He also said it would be superior to the dual camera on the iPhone 7 Plus.

-A dual-camera on the Note 8 has also been suggested by the same tipster who claimed the 6.3-inch screen size and there has also been an apparent leaked dummy of the Note 8 appear too, as well as the renders fro Poyoco Tech, so rumours are certainly pointing in this direction.
+A dual-camera on the Note 8 was suggested by the same tipster who claimed the 6.3-inch screen size and there has also been an apparent leaked dummy of the Note 8 appear too, as well as the renders from Poyoco Tech, BGR and the leaked images from Blass, so rumours are certainly pointing in this direction.

 The leaked dummy shows a vertical arrangement with what appears to be the flash module underneath.
-There doesn't appear to be a fingerprint sensor on the rear though like the S8 and S8+, but bear in mind these dummy pictures could be fake and more recent leaks and renders have suggested the dual-camera arrangement will be horizontal instead.
+There doesn't appear to be a fingerprint sensor on the rear though like the S8 and S8+, but bear in mind these dummy pictures are likely to be fake as more recent leaks and renders have suggested the dual-camera arrangement will be horizontal instead.

-The most recent comes from Tang Ha's Facebook page, where an image of what is claimed to be the Note 8's camera array has appeared.
-The image shows a raised module featuring two lenses, a flash and heart rate sensor, as well as a similar fingerprint sensor to the S8 and S8+.
-It is not yet clear how legitimate this leak is however so grab that salt.
+Tang Ha's Facebook page shows an image of what is claimed to be the Note 8's camera array.
+The image shows a raised module featuring two lenses, a flash and heart rate sensor, as well as a similar fingerprint sensor to the S8 and S8+, which the recent images from Blass also show.

 Samsung Galaxy Note 8: Hardware